Whatever you do… don’t call them cafeterias.

 The space might be named for the lifeguard towers on the beach directly across from the food hall, but you won’t find sunscreen and sand on offer here.
 Ever want a custom-made popsicle to chase away the summer heat?
 You’ll find it at Popbar.
 Mahogany Smoked Meats has your gourmet jerky needs covered.
 If you’re looking for gourmet artisanal deli sandwiches, go over to Burnt Crumbs (coincidentally, you can also check out paddles and balls for the ping pong table there, too.
 Just bring your ID.)

-Pro-tip: Parking is free for the first two hours!
+Pro-tip: Parking is free Monday through Thursday from 9AM – 2PM in the underground garage!
 Check with your lunch vendors to see if they’ll validate your parking stub.

 Brand new to the OC food hall scene is Tustin’s Mess Hall Market.
 There’s plenty of parking for this chef-driven food hall, and plenty of seating in the open, spacious interior.
 Just grab a spot at one of the red communal tables with their comfy padded box seats, or at one of the more traditional café tables and enjoy offerings from vendors you won’t find on any ol’ street corner.
 Grab a hot fair-trade drink at The Lost Bean Organic Coffee and Tea, have a New Jersey style slice at Big Parm Pizza, get a real-life Dagwood-style sandwich at The Sandwich Society, or luxuriate in a taste of the Peloponnese at The Little Greek.